Note: This article is updated constantly on the bottom with new reports and research papers.

 - Coconut oil is your main cooking oil.
 Ketone production will get stimulated by coconut oil.

 - Home-made non-chicken bone broth, slow-cooked for 24 hours (cook with some of it, or heat up and drink a cup daily).
+Drink it heated, or use in soups and stews.
+Can keep up to 1 week in the fridge or 3 months in the freezer (in plastic bags).
+I make two big batches per month.

 - Home-made goat kefir, fermented for ~24 hours.
 Add a few chopped nuts, chia seeds, and berries in it and eat it at lunch time, or at breakfast time along 1-2 fried eggs (or in omelette) and occasionally, a bit of fried pork belly/patties.